Breakage or Escheatment? Making Sense of Unused Gift Card DataGeneral

 For years, businesses have tried to find ways to avoid escheating their gift card breakage to state governments.
-Some choose to sell their gift card liability to a third-party and others establish a subsidiary to issue gift cards in a state that has no escheat requirement.
+Some choose to sell their gift card liability to a third party and others establish a subsidiary to issue gift cards in a state that has no escheat requirement.
 At Agilence however, we encourage our customers to learn more about the effectiveness of their gift card and loyalty strategies by examining performance data.
 Simply reminding customers of their unused gift cards may deliver worthwhile results by allowing the seller to avoid escheating the original value of the gift card and creating opportunities for uplift.
-Some organizations may even choose to devalue the original card and reissue one of the same value to reignite the incentive to patronize the store or restaurant and endearing them as a loyal customer.
+Some organizations may even choose to devalue the original card and reissue one of the same value to reignite the incentive to patronize the store or restaurant and endearing them as loyal customers.

 There is no one-size-fits-all answer to optimizing gift card strategies.
-However, using the 20/20 data analytics platform, users can isolate historical data to identify patterns and measure performance so that they can easily make decisions that are backed by data while also staying compliant.
+However, using the A data analytics platform, users can isolate historical data to identify patterns and measure performance so that they can easily make decisions that are backed by data while also staying compliant.
 This is just one example of the actionable insights that can be obtained through enterprise-wide data analytics.

 PLEASE NOTE: This post should be used for general information purposes and not as a legal reference.